HarshaVardhanJ/docker_files/README.md

 			- "2222:22"
 		restart: always
 		environment:
-			- USER: example
+			- USER=example
-			- PASSWORD: example
+			- PASSWORD=example
 ```

 [![Try in 'Play With
 Docker'](https://github.com/play-with-docker/stacks/raw/cff22438cb4195ace27f9b15784bbb497047afa7/assets/images/button.png)](http://play-with-docker.com?stack=https://raw.githubusercontent.com/HarshaVardhanJ/docker_files/with-sh/openssh-alpine/docker-compose.yml)

-Run `docker stack deploy -c stack.yml harshavardhanj/openssh` (or
+To use in a swarm, run `docker stack deploy -c stack.yml harshavardhanj/openssh`
-`docker-compose -f stack.yml up`), wait for it to initialize completely, and try
+from the manager node in your swarm, wait for it to initialize completely, and
-to connect using `ssh example@swarm-ip -p 2222`, `ssh example@localhost -p
+try to connect using `ssh example@swarm-ip -p 2222`.

+To use on a local development machine, use `docker-compose -f stack.yml up` from
+your local machine, wait for it to initialize completely, and try to connect
-2222`, or `ssh example@host-ip -p 2222` (as appropriate).
+using `ssh example@localhost -p 2222`, or `ssh example@host-ip -p 2222` (as
+appropriate).

 ## Environment Variables